-Small-Scale Alternative Poultry Production - To ensure profitability, small specialty poultry producers must do careful research on market opportunities.
+A Small-Scale Agriculture Alternative: Poultry - To ensure profitability, small specialty poultry producers must do careful research on market opportunities.
 Successful producers for niche markets usually have unique products, good customer loyalty, limited competition, and the ability to maintain a profit margin when in competition with larger businesses.

 Breeds, Reproduction, Hatching & Brooding

 Hatching Small Numbers of Eggs - Incubation is the process by which the embryo within the egg develops into a fully formed chick capable of breaking free from the shell.
 Incubating eggs requires several environmental considerations if any chicks are to hatch.